-So what do most master’s graduates do?
+What do most master’s graduates go on to do?

 Master’s graduates are statistically far less likely to be unemployed than first-degree graduates, and go on to a vastly diverse range of occupations and careers.
 As a very general overview, the most popular jobs for master’s graduates fall into four groups: